What are the most important things to know about abacavir?

 Where can I find more information about abacavir?

 - This Patient Version drug summary is based on the following FDA label(s): Solution, tablet (film coated).
-The Patient Counseling Information section of the label includes information for people taking abacavir.
+The Medication Guide includes information for people taking abacavir.

 - Abacavir-related research studies, from